openvinotoolkit/geti-sdk/README.md

   to a project

-- Downloading images, videos, annotations, and predictions for all images and videos/video frames in a project.
+- Downloading images, videos, annotations, models and predictions for all images and videos/video frames in a project.
 Also downloading the full project configuration is supported.